Architecture in Puerto Rico: Other 19th-century vernacular examples

-As cities across Puerto Rico grew in size and commerce throughout the 19th-century vernacular styles in the countryside also developped both naturally and in direct inspiration by the urban trends of the time.
+As cities across Puerto Rico grew in size and commerce throughout the 19th-century vernacular styles in the countryside also developed both naturally and in direct inspiration by the urban trends of the time.
 Beyond the academically established characteristics of the previous two century, the trends at the time were mostly shaped by function, available materials and the tropical nature of the land.
 As with the previous centuries, two-room casas campesinas (rural houses) with bahareque (wattle and daub), palm board and/or rough-sawn planks were the most common residence among the jibaro social classes across the island.
 Roofing in these houses, however, evolved at the time with the accessibility to materials such as tile, previously only available to the higher classes.
 European immigrants from the French colonies also brought over the tradition of porches and verandas which added a new shaded area for both domestic work and leisure.

 Further regional variation in vernacular architecture also appeared at the time, with mountain coffee-regions often giving way to higher house foundations and more prominent eaves built to cope with steep slopes and heavy rainfall, respectively, and raised base floors in coastal sugarcane-growing regions to help cope with flood and pests.
 The latter were often produced more elaborate wooden houses, with steward (mayordomo) house adapting rustic yet subtly elegant decorations inspired in the plantation owner manorial houses.
 As with the Ponce Creole architecture, many of these vernacular homes began to incorporate French and Art Nouveau-inspired ornamentations during the turn of the century.
 These vernacular trends further echoed back into the urban areas, particularly in the smaller mountain downtowns (pueblos) along the Cordillera Central, with working-class residential structures displaying these eclectic characteristics by the beginning of the 20th century and beyond.